Jennifer Steil

-Jennifer Florence Steil (born November 18, 1968) is an American author and journalist currently living in London, away from her family right now because she has cancer.
+Jennifer Florence Steil (November 18, 1968 - September 20, 2026) was an American author and journalist.

 Books

-Jennifer Steil is the author of The Woman Who Fell From the Sky, (Broadway Books 2010), a memoir about her tenure as the editor-in-chief of the Yemen Observer in Sana’a, Yemen.
+Jennifer Steil was the author of The Woman Who Fell From the Sky, (Broadway Books 2010), a memoir about her tenure as the editor-in-chief of the Yemen Observer in Sanaa, Yemen.

 The book received favorable reviews in The New York Times, Sydney Morning Herald, and Newsweek magazine as well as in other publications.
 National Geographic Traveler has included the book in its list of recommended reading.
 The Minneapolis Star Tribune chose it as a best travel book of the year in 2010, and Elle awarded it the magazine’s Readers’ Prize in August of that year.
 The Woman Who Fell From the Sky has been published in the US, New Zealand, Australia, Germany, the Netherlands, Poland, Italy, and Turkey.

 Steil’s novel The Ambassador’s Wife was published by Doubleday on July 28, 2015.
 The book received the 2013 Best Novel award in the William Faulkner-William Wisdom Creative Writing Competition.
-The Ambassador's Wife is published in Italy and will be published in Bulgaria, Greece, and Poland.
+The Ambassador's Wife was published in Italy and will be published in Bulgaria, Greece, and Poland.

 Steil's novel Exile Music was published by Viking in 2020.
 Exile Music tells the story of a Jewish girl, Orly, whose family flees the Nazis, relocating from Vienna to the mountains of Bolivia.

 Steil contributed to the book Not A Rose, CHARTA, Milan, New York, 2012.
 For this book, a hybrid work that is both book and conceptual art installation, she wrote an essay entitled “Roses After Rain.”